Identifying Hard Noise in Long-Tailed Sample Distribution: Experiments

 \textbf{Dataset Construction}.
 During the dataset construction, we adopted the standard rule of first building a balanced but noisy dataset and then transforming them into the long-tailed distribution to simulate the real distribution of noisy labels.
 To be specific, as for ImageNet-NLT, we augmented the vanilla Mini-ImageNet by adding correct-annotated samples from ImageNet with the same taxonomy.
 Then we followed the construction of Red Mini-ImageNet to replace $\rho$ proportion of the original training images with noisy images from the web where $\rho$ denotes the noise rate that is uniform across classes.
 Blue noises in ImageNet-NLT were generated by randomly sampling $\rho$ training images from each class and substituting their labels uniformly drawn from other classes.
 The above process is not necessary for the construction of Animal10-NLT and Food101-NLT since their original datasets have already contained various real-world noises.
 After obtaining the balanced but noisy datasets, we simulated the long-tailed distribution in the real-world following the same setting as LDAM~\cite{cao2019ldam} to clip the size of each class: the long-tailed imbalance follows an exponential decay in the number of training samples across different classes.
 The imbalance ratio $\eta $ denotes the ratio between the size of the maximum and minimum class.

 Before sampling the long-tailed subsets of the original datasets, the balanced Red Mini-ImageNet contains 60,000 images from the original Mini-ImageNet~\cite{sun2019meta} and 54,400 images with incorrect labels collected from the web.
 Animal-10N is a real-world noisy dataset of human-annotated online images of ten bewildering animals, with 50,000 training and 5,000 testing images in an estimated 8 $ \% $ noise rate.
 Food-101N is a webly noisy food dataset containing 310,000 images from Google, Yelp, Bing and other search engines using the Food-101~\cite{bossard2014food} taxonomy.

-\textbf{Dataset Overview}.
-Generally, ImageNet-NLT was further split into Red ImageNet-NLT (with realistic noise) and Blue ImageNet-NLT (with synthetic noise), both of which contain 31,817 training and 5,000 testing images of size $84\times84$.
-The imbalance ratio $\eta $ is fixed at 20 with various noise ratio(\%) $\rho \in\{10,20,30\}$ in the training sets while the testing set have a balanced number of images and correct annotations from the ILSVRC12 validation set.
-Animal10-NLT has $\{17,023,13,996,12,406\}$ training images with different imbalance ratio $\eta\in\{20,50,100\}$ and 5,000 balanced, clean testing images of size $64\times64$ with estimated $\rho=0.08$.
-Food101-NLT has $\{63,460,50,308,43,303\}$ training images with different imbalance ratio $\eta\in\{20,50,100\}$ and 5,000 validation, 25,000 testing images of size $256\times256$ with estimated $\rho=0.20$.
+Table ~\ref{tab:1} summarizes our benchmarks and further description are in Appendix.